Our Bee Courses

 Lunch included (please advise of special dietary needs).

-Frames & flat-packed hives will be supplied for module 11 although students are welcome to bring their own.
+Frames & flat-packed hives will be loaned for module 11 although students are welcome to bring their own.

-Protective suits, hive tools & gloves will be provided to students for use during module 8 although students are welcome to bring their own.
+Protective suits, hive tools & gloves will be loaned to students for use during module 8 although students are welcome to bring their own.